OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-The card expands to reveal more content when hovered over, providing a visually engaging user experience without the need for JavaScript.
-This example utilizes standard CSS3 properties.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically to reveal more content when clicked, offering a smooth and engaging user experience without the need for JavaScript.
+This example utilizes standard CSS3, avoiding any framework like Tailwind.

 **Description of the Styling:**

-The effect is achieved primarily using the `transition` property combined with the `:hover` pseudo-class and strategically adjusted padding and height.
-The card initially displays a smaller height showing only a summary.
-On hover, the height expands to reveal the full content.
-We also use a subtle box-shadow for visual enhancement.
+The styling relies on CSS transitions and the `max-height` property.
+Initially, the card has a small `max-height`, limiting its visible content.
+On click, the `max-height` is dynamically changed to allow the full content to be displayed.
+Transitions smooth out this change.
+We also use a simple hover effect to indicate interactivity.

 **Full Code:**